AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Travelers

 Typically, it’s cheaper to buy roadside assistance with your car insurance provider than to buy a separate policy, so ask your agent about your options before you search the marketplace.
+However, you may find superior service with a dedicated roadside assistance company.

 Another thing to note is that some credit card companies (like Visa, Mastercard, and Chase) provide roadside assistance coverage, including free towing; help with dead batteries, flat tires, and vehicle brakes; and trip interruption reimbursement.
 Before you sign up for another program, make sure you don’t already have this coverage through your credit card.